The Atelier

-Glass Art Atelier centers on the rare discipline of reverse glass painting, where the image is constructed backwards so the final work reads through glass rather than sitting flat on a surface.
+Glass Art Atelier is the studio practice of DADA, devoted to the rare discipline of reverse glass painting — building the image backwards so the finished work reads through glass rather than sitting flat on a surface.

 Practice